-Unnecessary tillage adds unnecessary fuel, machinery and labour costs.
+Performing tillage results in increased fuel, machinery and labour costs compared to A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. cropping systems.
 Conventional tillage seeding systems should only use tillage required to achieve a reasonably level, uniform, well-packed, granular surface structure with a mix of granules in the one to five millimetres size.
 Small granules will provide good seed-to-soil contact for water absorption, while larger granules provide some wind erosion protection.
 Granules that are smaller than 0.84 millimetres are susceptible to wind erosion.
 Leaving sufficient crop residues on the soil surface will reduce wind and water erosion without interfering with seeding operations.

-To achieve a good seedbed in conventional tillage systems, these questions should be considered:
+To achieve a good seedbed in conventional tillage systems, the following questions should be considered:

 - Is the tillage implement suitable for the soil and residue conditions?